HugoJourdan/Drawbot-TextEditor-Snippets/README.md

 # Drawbot-TextEdior-Snippets
-DrawBot API snippets for VSCode, TextMate and Atom
+DrawBot API auto-completion for VSCode, TextMate and Atom